yiyuanyi/JS30-Drum-Kit/README.md

 # JS30-Drum-Kit
-Making the JS drum kit seen in the Javascript30 tutorials
+Making the JS drum kit in vanilla JS seen in the Javascript30 tutorials